 Cold start exhaust emissions - these are the additional tailpipe emissions in g/trip from a vehicle starting a journey with its engine cold.
-Cold start emission factors are only available for light duty vehicles and for certain pollutants.
+Cold start emission factors are only available for cars and light goods vehicles and for certain pollutants.